ypaulsussman/wwc_api/README.md

 # What Works Clearinghouse API

+I used my [previous Rails toy app](https://github.com/ypaulsussman/opl) to get more familiar with `foreman`, `ActionMailer`, Rails 5.1+ system testing, `webpack`, hand-rolled session-based auth(z/n), and basic full-text search in PostgreSQL.

+I'm using this one to learn about [JWT](https://github.com/ypaulsussman/wwc_api/blob/master/app/controllers/tokens_controller.rb), and PostgreSQL's more in-depth full-text search options, before setting it up to feed JSON to (_at least one_) SPA... so I can learn exactly how much I dislike this decoupled approach to app development ^_^

+(_In addition, I like what WWC does quite a bit, but I find their their current browser UI opaque and unergonomic to navigate._)

 ## Setup
 - **Option 01:** run `rails db:reset studies=db/WWC-export-archive-2020-Apr-25-142355/Studies.csv findings=db/WWC-export-archive-2020-Apr-25-142355/Findings.csv reports=db/WWC-export-archive-2020-Apr-25-142355/InterventionReports.csv`
   - For newer data, simply substitute the CSV filepaths: modulo any newly-added corruptions to the data, the scrubbers/loaders should function identically.